kim-atkinson/kim-atkinson/README.md

 - 👋 Hi, I’m @kim-atkinson
 - 👀 I’m interested in web and email development.
 - 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on web and email projects.
+- 💞️ I’m looking to collaborate on web app projects.
 - 📫 How to reach me atkinson.kimberley@gmail.com

 <!---